 Delihant's Crazy Kate 5xW was Dr Propeck breeding.
 Propeck had bitch of Kennedy line, that went back to Lloyd's Pilot and Harry Jennings Brindle Bitch.
 He bred her to Tony Thornton stud, Thornton's Brooks, grandson of Lloyd's Pilot.
 Here is Delihant's Crazy Kate 5xW pedigree.

 So, Ormsby's foundation was based on strong Tudor's & Smith's bloods that is in fact old Henry Bloodline, which roots went back to Charlie Lloyd's Pilot and old Gas House strain.
 And it was a great choice.
 Confirmation to these words was a litter by Torpedo out of Madge.
 Puppies were just beautiful, black & black-brindle colored, with strong Henry influence.
 Most famous of them were X-Pert Black Jack and X-Pert Black Queen.

 Here is the pedigree.

 It is also important to tell about X-Pert Bassett's Nigger.
 Clifford purchased him in 1933.
 Nigger was black colored boy with uncropped ears.
-He was born in April 1, 1933.
+He was born in April 1, 1932.
 Nigger was without white markings.
-Nigger's sire was Bassett's Black Clinker, Nigger's dam was Dutcher's Black Bess.
+Nigger's sire was Bassett's Black Clinker, Nigger's dam was Dutcher's Black Bess IV.
 As you see Nigger was the dog of Capt.
 C. Bassett's linebreeding.
-And many of the Bassett dogs went back to some circus dogs bred by a man named Heise.
+And many of the Bassett dogs were based on Tudor's Black Jack bloods, some were bred by a man named Heise from Canada.
 Heise's pedigrees went back to famous Midnight dog.